Utah State University 132nd Commencement

 Resolve any outstanding financial obligations, such as library fines, parking tickets, etc. You will not receive your diploma and may not order transcripts or have other documents released if you have unresolved financial obligations.

 Guest tickets are not required for the Commencement Ceremonies in the Dee Glen Smith Spectrum or for some of the College Convocations.
 Seating is on a first-come, first-served basis.
 Some College Convocations ticket their event due to limited seating.
 Please check with your college commencement representative listed at the bottom of this page.
-Doors to the Spectrum will be open to the public for Commencement Ceremonies at 12 noon, Friday, May 4, and 8 a.m., Saturday, May 5.
+Doors to the Spectrum will be open to the public for Commencement Ceremonies at 8:00 a.m., Thursday, May 2, and 8:00 a.m., Friday, May 3.

 Accommodations for Persons with Disabilities